react-dropzone/react-dropzone/README.md

 Files returned by the hook or passed as arg to the `onDrop` cb won't have the properties `path` or `fullPath`.
 For more inf check [this SO question](https://stackoverflow.com/a/23005925/2275818) and [this issue](https://github.com/react-dropzone/react-dropzone/issues/477).

+### Tauri (and other native webviews)

+Inside a [Tauri](https://tauri.app/) webview, OS file drops are intercepted by the native window layer before the webview sees them, so the browser's drag 'n' drop events never fire and the dropzone appears to ignore drops.
+Disable Tauri's native handling to let `react-dropzone` work unchanged: set `dragDropEnabled: false` (Tauri v2) or `fileDropEnabled: false` (Tauri v1) in `tauri.conf.json`.
+If you instead need the absolute paths of dropped files, keep native handling on and drive your own state from Tauri's drag-drop event.
+See the [Using with Tauri](https://react-dropzone.js.org/guide/tauri) guide and [#1316](https://github.com/react-dropzone/react-dropzone/issues/1316).

 ### Not a File Uploader

 This lib is not a file uploader; as such, it does not process files or provide any way to make HTTP requests to some server; if you're looking for that, checkout [filepond](https://pqina.nl/filepond) or [uppy.io](https://uppy.io/).